-Total is the number of subscribed and unsubscribed user records that have interacted with our SDK on your app or website.
+Total is the number of subscribed and unsubscribed device records that have interacted with our SDK on your app or website.
 It also contains user records uploaded to your account via our dashboard or API.
 This number never goes down.

 - Sending Push Messages - sending notifications

 - Templates - creating and managing templates

 - Automated Messages - setting up automated messages aka drip campaigns

 - A/B Test Messages - testing different notifications for user engagement

 Section that contains all user data and segmentation options.